 What is an EAP therapist?

-EAP therapists help people overcome personal and/or professional struggles so they can live happier and healthier lives.
+EAP therapists (also known as EAP counselors) help people overcome personal and/or professional struggles so they can live happier and healthier lives.
 EAP therapists typically meet with clients virtually.

 An EAP (Employee Assistance Program) is a wellness benefit that many employers provide their workers with.
 EAPs connect employees to virtual therapists.